-The World Usability Day Event at Michigan State University on November 8th, 2018 gave Mid-Michigan web developers, academic professionals, students, lawmakers and many more a closer look at the importance and practical application of web accessibility.
+The World Usability Day event at Michigan State University on November 8th, 2018 gave Mid-Michigan web developers, academic professionals, students, lawmakers and many more a closer look at the importance and practical application of web accessibility.
 The event included an array of accessibility professionals illustrating the need for an accessible web, and helping to solve the challenges that developers, web designers, bloggers and users face.
 They addressed planning for web design and accessibility, interdepartmental teamwork, and, ultimately, why web accessibility matters to all users.

 Why Web Accessibility Matters: From W3C

-Shawn Henry, computer science researcher with MIT and Outreach Coordinator with the World Wide Web Consortium (W3C) provided specific insight at World Usability Day into how the governing standards for accessibility, WCAG, are developed, and explained the recent updates in WCAG 2.1.
+Shawn Henry, computer science researcher with MIT and Outreach Coordinator with the World Wide Web Consortium (W3C), provided specific insight at World Usability Day into how the governing standards for accessibility, WCAG, are developed, and explained the recent updates in WCAG 2.1.

 Henry described not only the technical implications of the changes, but also how these changes impact the user experience (UX) of all users, including those with disabilities and those without.
-Understanding the UX behind the web—not necessarily understanding the exact rules or wording of WCAG—is the first step, she said, towards understanding why accessibility matters.
+Understanding the UX behind the web — not necessarily understanding the exact rules or wording of WCAG — is the first step, she said, towards understanding why accessibility matters.

 Essential to Some, Useful for All

 While the literature on WCAG provides a helpful technical roadmap for web accessibility, Henry better explained the real-world implications of accessibility, not only for users with disabilities, but for all users in all situations.
-This is an important attribute of WCAG best explained as “essential to some, useful for all” and helps to illustrate why web accessibility matters for all users.
+This is an important attribute of WCAG best explained as “essential to some, useful for all,” and it helps to illustrate why web accessibility matters for all users.

 The 17 new success criteria in WCAG 2.1 began with 60 new proposals, which were based on obstacles faced by people who use the web in many different ways.
 These new criteria provide dramatic functional benefits for many people with disabilities.
 They’re also beneficial for people who use the web in the traditional way, but might sometimes use it in non-traditional circumstances, such as in a difficult environment, using a new device, or working with a temporary limitation.
-Web developers who are conscious of accessibility can also reap the benefits of new trends and technology faster than those who are not.
-The UX which inspired many of the changes in WCAG 2.1, and several examples provided by Henry, help to explain this in more detail.

 Traditional Use, Non-Traditional Circumstances